 Incontinence is more likely in female dogs than in males, but it can happen in both sexes.

-There are two main causes of house-soiling in senior dogs…
+There are a few main causes of house-soiling in senior dogs…

 - Canine Cognitive Dysfunction